 BRIGHTON

-Brighton Classes - Included with Sport Brighton membership of £3 PAYG.
+Brighton Classes - Included with Sport Brighton membership or £3.30 pay as you go.
 Book 7 days in advance members or 5 days non-member students.
 Book via the Sport Brighton app.

 EASTBOURNE

-Eastbourne Classes - Included with Sport Brighton membership of £3 PAYG.
+Eastbourne Classes - Included with Sport Brighton membership of £3.30 pay as you go.
 Book 7 days in advance members or 5 days non-member students.
 Book via the Sport Brighton app.

 Eastbourne Swim - Open swim sessions in the Eastbourne Pool.
-Just £2 PAYG.
+Pay as you go.
 Book 7 days in advance members or 5 days non-member students.

 SPORT BRIGHTON'S TOP FIVE THINGS TO TRY: